Celebrating 10 Years!

 More Types

 Sometimes the answer to your programming problem is "use more types".
 I spoke at Mobilization 8 this past weekend and I discussed a particular programming issue with someone.
 Here is a version of that problem (with the details changed to protect the innocent).
-The Setup Let's say you have … read more
+The Setup Let's say you have a struct l… read more

 Strong Self in Swift